 \end{lemma} To use it we need to confine the support of $\mu_t$.
-First we are able to bound the velocity field $v_t$. \begin{lemma}[label = BoundVitEucl]{}{} Let $\mu_t$ be a solution defined as in proposition \ref{LocExistHold} and $v_t$ the associated velocity field.
-Then for some constant $C>0$ only depending on the dimension
+First, we can bound the velocity field $v_t$. \begin{lemma} Let $\mu_t$ be a solution as defined in Proposition \ref{LocExistHold} and $v_t$ the associated velocity field.
+Then for some constant $C>0$ only depending on the dimension:

 \end{lemma}